jd-anderson/SOSTOOLS/README.md

 # SOSTOOLS v3.03
- Matlab toolbox for formulating and solving sum-of-squares problems Also available from: https://www.cds.caltech.edu/sostools/
+ Matlab toolbox for formulating and solving sum-of-squares problems  \n Also available from: https://www.cds.caltech.edu/sostools/